udda/multiload-ng/README.md

 ## Build instructions

 #### Get the source
-Execute the following command line (you must have git installed) `git clone https://github.com/udda/multiload-ng`
+Execute the following command line (you must have git installed):
+`git clone https://github.com/udda/multiload-ng`

 If you don't have git, download the source ZIP [here](https://github.com/udda/multiload-ng/archive/master.zip).

 #### Configure
 Move to the directory that contains source code just cloned and run:
 `./autogen.sh`

 Now run configure script:
 `./configure --prefix=/usr`
 Change prefix as needed (/usr is the default of most distros and it's just OK; if not specified it defaults to /usr/local).

 Configure script automatically detects installed panels (and related development packages) and enables panel plugins accordingly.
 You can force enable/disable for some panels (and standalone).
 To learn how, along with other available options, type:
 `./configure --help`

 Then run `./configure` with selected options.

 #### Build
 This is simple.
 Move to the directory that contains source code and execute:
 `make`

 #### Install/uninstall
 To install (must run `make` before), execute:
 `sudo make install`

 To later uninstall you need source directory.
 If you deleted it, just download again, and run *Configure* part.
 Then execute:
 `sudo make uninstall`